ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

     * Every team is a potential ally, even if they’re against you in the next match.

+    *If you're having problems, don't be afraid to ask for help.
+Other teams *will* help you out of the kindness of their heart, it's just part of the culture!

-    * Get used to songs on loop, it happens more than anyone is comfortable with…
+    * Get used to songs on loop, it happens more than anyone is comfortable with...

     * Get to know the event flow before hand, if at all possible.
 Ask another teammate who's been there before.